Planking 101

 Tips and Pairings

-* Use **skin-on** fish like salmon—place it skin side down.
+* Place fish skin side down.

 * Great with maple glaze, herb butter, lemon drizzle, soy-ginger marinade...and many more!